Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="extension-of-the-graphelementedge">Extension of the GraphElementEdge.ts</h3>

-This component is augmented with a check to see if the end nodes of an edge are in a [parent-child relationship](#parent-child-or-child-parent-hierarchical-relationship-glossary).
+This component is augmented with a check to see if the end nodes of an edge placed in the same [hierarchical group](#hierarchical-group-glossary).
 If so, an arrow-shaped [non-hierarchical](#non-hierarchical-relationships-glossary) edge between the parent and child nodes should not be created.

 <h3 id="extension-of-the-graphelementnode">Extension of the GraphElementNode.ts</h3>